evidentlyai/evidently/docs/book/tests/data-quality.md

 ## When to use it?

-You can use the Data Quality test preset when you want to evaluate the data quality, even without a reference dataset.
+You can use the `DataQualityTestPreset` when you want to evaluate the data quality, even without a reference dataset.

 It will help assess whether a data batch is e.g. suitable for training or retraining.
 It can detect issues like missing data, duplicates, or constant and almost constant features.